CQC

 • A structured audit plan has been documented and is in practice

-• Our staff records are being digitalised making it easier to demonstrate the safe keeping of these records.
+• Our staff records are digitalised making it easier to demonstrate the safe keeping of these records.

 • We had considered our reflection of our vision and strategy as strong based on our recent ISO 9001 (15) accreditation, and ongoing audits to retain this status.
 However, on reflection this is now being adapted to work better for both ISO and CQC inspection purposes.